Manbendra2014/C2/Versions/V1/README.md

 # Command and Control Server - Version 1

-This document outlines the features of the Command and Control Server developed in three main components: **Reverse Proxy**, **Client**, and **Server**.
+This document outlines the features of the Command and Control Server developed in three main components : **Reverse Proxy** , **Client** and **Server**.
 Each component serves a specific role in enabling communication and command execution in a networked environment.

 ## Table of Contents
 - [1.
 Reverse Proxy](#1-reverse-proxy)